Blephamide Side Effects

 For the Consumer

-Applies to prednisolone/sulfacetamide sodium ophthalmic: eye drops, eye ointment, ophthalmic suspension
+Applies to prednisolone/sulfacetamide sodium ophthalmic: ophthalmic ointment, ophthalmic solution, ophthalmic suspension

 For Healthcare Professionals